gordonmurray/mandrill-with-mailchimp-templates/readme.md

 This is a basic working example of how to begin sending emails using Mandrill, to send normal emails or using a Template created in MailChimp.

-First steps (for the owner of the to perform first)
+First steps (for the account owner to perform first)
 --------------------------------------------

 1. A MailChimp account needs to be set up by the owner at http://mailchimp.com/.